Homebuyers Have More Purchasing Power This Spring

 *The sample rates shown are neither an advertisement, an estimate, nor an offer to lend.
 Rates are for illustrative purposes only.
 The annual percentage rate (APR) is the cost of credit over the term of the loan expressed as an annual rate.
 The APR shown assumes a 1% origination fee, $1,000 in other fees, and pre-paid (per diem) interest calculated at the 30-year fixed mortgage rate for 15 days.
 Monthly payment reflects principal and interest only and does not include applicable taxes and insurance.
 Rates, terms, and eligibility vary by borrower and are subject to change.
 This is not a commitment to lend.

-In this example, easing rates can afford buyers roughly $32,300 more in home price while keeping the same monthly budget.
+With the same monthly budget, easing rates can afford buyers roughly $32,300 more in home price.
 That additional purchasing power could translate to a better location, more space, or upgraded amenities — options that may not have been possible just a year ago.

 Spring Into Action